wessenstam/gts2021-prep/phase3/phase3.rst

    .. danger::
      Make sure you have the **-name** at the same indent as the already **-name** section in the file.
 Otherwise you'll get an error message like below...
+     Also change the <IP ADDRESS OF MARIADB SERVER> to the correct IP address

      .. figure:: images/17.png

    This is how it should look like

    .. figure:: images/18.png

-   ..
-TODO:: change the image to reflect the correct information!!!

 #.
 This step will do the following: